dkvz/dkvz-blog-2025/README.md

 - Smooth scrolling is being weird when navigating client-side from a page already scrolled a good bit, then opening an article from there
 - An image immediately following another image in an article has no margin to space them
-- Test floating images, they might not work
 - When searching from index page, allow "back" to bring the regular index - Not sure how to do this
 - Test social media integration
-- Think of a way to integrate img-lightbox - change all the images?
-Test article?
 - Components meant for client side only can be named using .client.vue, maybe I should do that?
 - In the menu, the background highlight on hover is invisible on the floating tags submenu
 - Instead of not using v-html for search results ShortCard I should sanitize most tags on the backend, looks like a is already removed?